kleros/realitio-arbitrator-with-appeals/README.md

 # realitio-arbitrator-proxy-with-appeals
-A Realitio arbitrator implementation that also implements IDisputeResolver
+A Realitio v2 arbitrator implementation that also implements [IDisputeResolver](https://github.com/kleros/dispute-resolver-interface-contract).